wloving77/dmtl4-MCS/src/introduction.md

 for the formal, checked, abstract definitions and uses of all of the essential concepts in a DMT course for CS students.

-My judgement tends toward the view that even for many computer science students who go on to graduate studies, these paper-and-pencil courses in first order theory do not seem to be achieving their long term student learning objectives.
+My judgment tends toward the view that even for many computer science students who go on to graduate studies, these paper-and-pencil courses in first order theory do not seem to be achieving their long term student learning objectives.
 From anecdotal data, it seems the traditional course doesn't appear to be particularly memorable.
 Few strong students who